-I may not be a wine connoisseur but I never dismiss an opportunity to highlight local, family-owned businesses.
-Like in any other industry, wineries come in every shape and size and it’s about time we focused on other wine tours in Portugal beyond Douro and Alentejo.
+I may not be a wine connoisseur, but I never dismiss an opportunity to highlight local, family-owned businesses.
+Like in any other industry, wineries come in every shape and size.
+It’s about time we focused on wine tours near Lisbon, not only Douro and Alentejo.

 Spoiler alert: there will be wine, food, jam sampling, more wine, more food, cheese, and wine.

-The Setúbal peninsula may be more famous for the beaches in Tróia than wine (unless you’re talking about Moscatel), but the region has been gaining some attention in the past years.
+The Setúbal peninsula may be more famous for the beaches in Tróia than wine (unless you’re talking about Moscatel).
+Still, the region has been gaining some attention in the past years.
 Rota das Vinhas do Pó was about to show us around some of the more promising vineyards in the area.

-There’s this (snobbish) tendency in Portugal to consider some regions are more appropriate to produce high-quality wine, but I don’t think the newer players should be left out of the game.
-Besides, considering that most of the land in Fernando Pó is basically sand (pó means dust so rota das vinhas do pó could translate into dust vineyards’ route), producing great wine here is challenging enough.
+There’s this (snobbish) tendency in Portugal to consider some regions are more appropriate to produce high-quality wine.
+Still, I don’t think the newer players should be left out of the game.
+Besides, considering that most of the land in Fernando Pó is basically sand (pó means dust), producing great wine is challenging enough.

-At Fernado Pó train station, an orange-brick building not much bigger than a garden shack on a platform by the side of the train tracks, we were met by the Sado Arrábida minibus that would be driving us around the vineyards.
+At Fernando Pó train station, an orange-brick building not much bigger than a garden shack on a platform by the train tracks’ side, we were met by the Sado Arrábida minibus that would be driving us around the vineyards.

 That’s the beauty of doing smaller wine tours.
 The owners are entrepreneurs who, inadvertently, become storytellers.
 It’s refreshing to hear about the struggles and the successes, that when you’re buying a bottle of their wine, you’re not just buying the final product.
 You’re buying a piece of that History.

 It’s a small village, so I bring you more family tragedy and intrigue.
-Okay, I’m exaggerating for dramatic effect, but this winery is owned by a member of the previous family (Palhoça) and a member of the family from the next winery (Freitas), married to each other.
+Okay, I’m exaggerating for dramatic effect.
+Still, this winery is owned by a member of the previous family (Palhoça) and a family member from the next winery (Freitas), married to each other.
 Am I the only one finding this exciting?

 The background story of this winery is the quintessential Portuguese way of life.
 People would come here to buy wine for the year on the weekends and shared food and stories around the table before returning home.
 Just like we were doing.